 Most end-users don't consider the internal components of the devices they use every day.
 These household devices might include cellphones, computers, microwaves, or even toasters.
 As a millennial who is new to the industry (and in a non-technical role as an editor for I-Connect007), I have most often experienced the end-products.
 Little did I realize that inside many of these devices were PCBs—the detailed and fundamental part that serves as the foundation for electronic devices.

 My appreciation for the PCB industry expanded when I had the opportunity to tour American Standard Circuits’ facility in West Chicago, Illinois.
-CEO Anaya Vardya guided me and Jonathan, another millennial coworker, through a number of different process steps involved in making a PCB.
-We learned more than we could have imagined about PCB construction, and at times were slightly overwhelmed with all the new information.
+CEO Anaya Vardya guided Jonathan, another millennial coworker, and me through a number of different process steps involved in making a PCB.
+We learned more than we could have imagined about PCB construction and—at times—were slightly overwhelmed with all the new information.

 Throughout the tour, I learned that ASC produces PCBs for much more than typical household uses; they also handle PCB construction for other crucial areas, such as medical and military/aerospace.
 Further, seeing PCBs being built made some of the terms I’ve encountered “come to life” by connecting them to real materials, factors, components, processes, and applications.